 North Carolina’s top liver transplant center

 If you are experiencing end stage liver disease or liver failure, our team of liver transplant specialists can help restore your quality of life and improve your liver health.
-We work closely with specialists from Duke’s nationally ranked gastroenterology program to manage care for patients with cirrhosis, hepatitis, liver cancer and other liver diseases that lead to acute liver failure, in hopes of delaying or preventing the need for transplant.
+We work closely with specialists from Duke’s nationally ranked gastroenterology program to diagnose and manage care for people with liver diseases including cirrhosis, hepatitis and liver cancer in hopes of delaying or preventing the need for transplant.
 Our experienced team of surgeons and specialists constantly test new approaches to care, which are made available to eligible patients.
 Their expertise has helped establish best practices in liver transplantation and help to improve outcomes for liver transplant patients nationwide.

 A closer look at Duke’s liver transplant program: